CESNET/du-docs/docs/operators/postgres-cnpg.md

 ## Utilizing Local Storage

 It is possible to use local storage (SSD) instead of NFS or any network supported PVC.
-While it is not possible to directly request local storage in the `volume' section, it is still possible to use local storage.
+While it is not possible to directly request local storage in the `volume` section, it is still possible to use local storage.
 You can download the [single instance manifest](/docs/postgres/minimal-local-cn.yaml) which can also be used for the cluster instance (set the desired `numberOfInstances`).

 Basically, the `zfs-csi` storage class can be used to use local storage.
 Special care must be taken when setting the limit.
 It cannot be increased in the future and the limit is enforced, however, it is fasted storage that is offered.